metricly/metricly-docs/content/api/api-policies.md

 ## About the Policies  API

-CloudWisdom's Policies API can be used to -----.
+CloudWisdom's Policies API can be used to list, inspect, create, delete, mute, and unmute policies.
 You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/policies) and by clicking the interactive buttons below.

 ## GET from /policies